A Design Framework for the Simulation of Distributed Quantum Computing: Motivations

-The DQC domain is in its infancy, reason why it is mostly studied by means of vertical simulation tools rather than general simulation frameworks.
-In general, simulation frameworks encourage defining abstractions for the domain of interest, which allow for multiple specific implementations of models at varying levels of accuracy, resolution and/or detail to be produced and assembled.

-To the best of our knowledge, the first and -- so far -- only attempt to specify a simulation framework for DQC was made by Parekh et al.~\cite{Parekh2021}, introducing Interlin-q.
-This discrete event simulation framework includes three components, namely the Client Node, the Controller Node and the set of Computing Nodes.
+To the best of our knowledge, the first and -- so far -- only software framework specific for DQC simulation is Interlin-q by Parekh et al.~\cite{Parekh2021}, falling into the AP class.
+This discrete event simulation platform includes three components, namely the Client Node, the Controller Node and the set of Computing Nodes.
 The purpose of the Client Node is allowing the user to define a monolithic circuit and the merging function (that is, the function that will be used to merge the partial results of the distributed computation).
 The Controller Node compiles the monolithic circuit and produces a schedule of quantum programs (that is, subprograms of the monolithic one), taking into account the network topology and the architectures of the quantum processors.
 Computing Nodes are simulated quantum processors that mimic the execution of the scheduled quantum programs.
 Such a scheme is effective for the simulation of controlled quantum computing environments, while it lacks the flexibility that is required for simulating DQC over complex quantum networks.